Benefits of rosemary/sbkinews.in

 Antioxidant and Anti-Inflammatory Effects

-The antioxidant properties of rosemary help neutralize harmful free radicals that damage cells and accelerate aging.
-Studies show that rosemary extracts contain potent polyphenols like carnosic acid, which can protect cells from oxidative damage and reduce inflammation in the body.
-This makes rosemary effective in promoting heart health, reducing joint pain from arthritis, and even supporting skin health by combating wrinkles and age-related damage.
+Rosemary has antioxidant properties that help neutralize harmful free radicals that damage cells and speed up aging.
+Studies have found that rosemary extracts contain powerful polyphenols such as carnosic acid that may help protect cells from oxidative damage and reduce inflammation in the body.
+This makes rosemary effective in promoting heart health, reducing joint pain from arthritis, and even supporting skin health by fighting wrinkles and age-related damage.

 Benefits of rosemary